Gibtnix/Apex-Macros/README.md

 be modified using a text editor or using xbindkeys-config; both methods are supporting the Apex macro keys as soon as they have been activated using 'apex-macros enable'.
 For further information about the configuration options of XBindKeys please refer to XBindKeys tutorials or documentations.
-However if you have any problems or questions, feel free to use the 'Issue' option
+However if you have any problems or questions, feel free to use the 'Issue' option.

 # AUTOSTART